 What Happens When You’re Not Present?

-The point at which this becomes harmful is when we become too stuck in this forward motion.
-The result of this is “burnout.”
+The point at which this becomes harmful is when we become too stuck in this forward motion and can’t reduce stress in the short or long-term.
+The result of this is burnout.
 It’s a term that is most often used in the workplace, but burnout can happen in any area of our life where you feel like you’re pushing too hard and too fast.